Are roll-up cigarettes better than regular cigarettes?

 Smoking isn’t a cheap habit.
 In fact, it can cost quite a lot to buy cigarettes, so some smokers prefer to roll their own.
 These cigarettes are known as ‘rollies’ or ‘roll-ups’ and have become increasingly popular.

-Are rollies healthier than cigarettes?
+Are rollies less harmful than cigarettes?

 There is a perception that smoking rollies is not as bad for you as smoking regular cigarettes.
 However this is false, as rollies contain the same amount of chemicals that regular cigarettes do, and are often worse for you.